Draupadi: Polyandry and previous lives

 The Pandava brothers—Yudhishthira (centre), Bhima (bottom left), Arjuna (bottom right), Nakula and Sahadeva (both standing beside the throne)—with their common consort, Draupadi.
 Raja Ravi Varma Press lithograph.

 Draupadi's marriage to the five Pandava brothers is one of the most distinctive aspects of her narrative in the Mahabharata, and it sets her apart in the epic tradition of ancient India.
 Polyandry (a woman having multiple husbands), though exceedingly rare in historical records of Hindu society, is a notable feature in the Mahabharata, where several female figures across four generations are portrayed with multiple sexual partners.
 Among these, Draupadi's situation is particularly extraordinary, as she is portrayed with five legitimate husbands—the Pandavas—even though polygyny (a man having multiple wives) was the norm throughout much of Hindu history, while polyandry for women was socially impermissible.

 The epic offers multiple explanations for Draupadi's polyandrous marriage, suggesting a certain discomfort or moral tension around the arrangement.
 The first explanation is situational: The Pandavas return from svayamvara to their mother Kunti, calling out from outside to surprise her, "Look what alms we have brought."
 Without seeing them, Kunti instructs them to share what they have found, a statement that leads to a significant misunderstanding.
 When she realizes that the "alms" is a bride, she is shocked.
 Yudhishthira initially assigns Draupadi to Arjuna as the winner of the contest, but Arjuna insists that the eldest brother must marry first.
-At that moment, all five brothers are visibly enraptured by Draupadi.
+At that moment, all five brothers are visibly enraptured (fascinated) by Draupadi.
 Recognizing the intensity of their shared affection and recalling Vyasa's earlier prophecy, Yudhishthira speaks decisively to his brothers, seeking to prevent conflict among them: "The lovely Draupadi shall be the wife of all of us" Acknowledging the implausibility of this justification, the text later provides additional, more mythological explanations.

 Draupadi joins the household where she spends her first night conversing with the Pandavas about war and weapons.
 Dhrishtadyumna, who secretly followed, observes their humble household, and returning to his father, reports.
 Drupada sends a messenger to bring them to the palace.
 Pandavas, along with Kunti and Drupadi, proceed to the royal residence, where Drupada has arranged displays representing various trades and social classes.
 Kunti and Drupadi withdraw to the women's quarters while Drupada announces that Drupadi will marry Arjuna upon confirming Pandavas' identities.
 Yudhishthira, however, declares that she will become the common wife of all five brothers.
 Drupada furiously protests, questioning the propriety of such a union.
 At that moment, the divine-sage Vyasa arrives and is asked to give his opinion.
 He listens to each viewpoint: Drupada opposes the marriage, Dhrishtadyumna remains undecided, while Yudhishthira and Kunti support it.
 Vyasa ultimately approves the arrangement and retires with Drupada to the inner chambers for further discussion, where the second and third justificatons behind Draupadi is disclosed.
 It is notable that throughout the discussion regarding her polyandry, Draupadi remains silent.